Ottawa, Gatineau among Canada's weakest for the return of downtown workers | CBC News

 The lag in the return of workers to downtown Ottawa is being mirrored by a slower than average return of riders on OC Transpo.

-According to Statistics Canada, which tracks urban transit passenger trips, ridership across Canada has recovered to about three-quarters (73.5 per cent) of pre-pandemic volume.
+According to Statistics Canada, which tracks urban transit passenger trips, ridership across Canada recovered to about three-quarters (73.5 per cent) of pre-pandemic volume in September.

-OC Transpo is well behind the national average with 5.7 million rides in September 2022, compared to 9.1 million rides in September 2019, meaning ridership has returned to only 63 per cent of pre-pandemic levels.
+At about 63 per cent, OC Transpo is well behind the national average with 5.7 million rides in September 2022, compared to 9.1 million rides in September 2019.

 According to OC Transpo staff, it's estimated federal public servants accounted for 20 per cent of transit riders before the pandemic, meaning 30,000 to 35,000 of them were using public transit on an average day.